-- Step 1 Grannie Annie (played by a member of the OC) will send the 'call' signal to the robot through a tablet computer by touching an icon on the tablet screen. - Step 2 (Assuming that the robot has arrived close to Grannie Annie) Grannie Annie will give the robot a set of possible commands (as mentioned in the feature specifications) which the robot must execute.
+Step 1 Grannie Annie (played by a member of the OC) will send the 'call' signal to the robot through a tablet computer by touching an icon on the tablet screen.
+The robot has to enter the room where Grannie Annie is waiting for it.

+- Step 2 (Assuming that the robot is in the same room with Grannie Annie) Grannie Annie will give the robot a set of possible commands (as mentioned in the feature specifications) which the robot must execute.
 Such voice commands can be related to any of the comfort-related tasks mentioned earlier in the task description sub-subsection of this task.
 If the robot fails to understand and/or perform a command, it may proceed to the next command. - Step 3 (Assuming that the robot has either finished the task requested in Step 2, or has shown its incapability to do so and is physically idle) Grannie Annie will give voice commands to the robot to look for one of her possessions (e.g., keys, reading glasses, mobile phones, and others as mentioned in the above task description) which the robot must search, pick and bring back to her.